Brun0S1lv4/python-chat/README.md

 # python-chat
-chat with python and web sockets
+Terminal chat application with python and web sockets